 In 2010, the Minister of State at the Department of Communications, Energy & Natural Resources requested advice on how a commercial salmon fishery could be operated on stocks in Castlemaine Harbour in a sustainable manner, maximizing the opportunities for commercial fishing whilst ensuring that stocks are not overexploited.
-In this context, a pilot fishery was operated in Castlemaine Harbour in 2010 in order to determine the composition of the various stocks in the fishery.
-The results indicated that at least 94% of the catch in the fishery derived from salmon stocks entering Castlemaine Harbor (Laune, Caragh and Maine).
-All three rivers have been above CL since 2011 and a mixed stock fishery has operated.
-The SSCS provide advice annually on this common embayment fishery based on all three rivers simultaneously achieving conservation limit.
+In this context, a pilot fishery was operated in Castlemaine Harbour in 2010 to determine the composition of the various stocks in the fishery.
+The results indicated that at least 94% of the catch in the fishery comprised salmon stocks from rivers entering Castlemaine Harbour (Laune, Caragh and Maine).
+All three rivers have been above CL since 2011 and a mixed stock fishery has operated since that time.
+The SSCS provides advice annually on this common embayment fishery based on all three rivers simultaneously achieving their conservation limits.